 The area is known like that due to the old gas factory at the area.
-Metro station is “Kerameikos”.
+Take the Metro to “Kerameikos”.
 Here you will find another variety of restaurants, bars and events.
 Inside the restored Gkazi (gas) factory a very good number of events and exhibitions take place all year long.

 Lycabettus (via Funicular)

-Mythology claims that The hill of Lycabettus was created from a rock goddess Athena dropped there.
-The top of the hill hosts a church and a nice restaurant.
+Mythology claims that The Lycabettus hill was created from a rock goddess Athena dropped there.
+The top of the Lycabettus hill hosts a church and a nice restaurant.
 At the hill base exists a big area where many concerts take place during spring and summer time.
-The surrounding area is one of the expensive ones of Athens (Kolonaki).
+The surrounding area is one of the expensive ones (Kolonaki).

 Syntagma Square and surrounding area

-This area is considered by many a central meeting point or the center of Athens, yet it is not.
+This area is considered by many a central meeting point, yet it is not.
 The things to see here is the Parliament, the small coffee houses around the lower square (yet a bit pricey), and you can access the National Gardens for a nice walk.
 When in front of the Parliament arrange to do 2 things: To feed the pigeons and to watch the Guard change in front of the Monument of the Unknown Soldier.
-If you plan to do some high price shopping then Kolonaki area is at 5 minutes walking distance from there.
+If you plan to do some high price shopping then Kolonaki area is at 5 minutes walking from there.

 Athenian Street Art

 While you walk inside Athens you will see a good number of graffiti art.
 We refer to art as these works are characterized by impressive visual elements and imposing meanings.
-You can find such in Anafiotika area (as you leave that “village” inside Athens), but also in the areas around the center of Athens.
+You can find such in Anafiotika area (as you leave that “village” inside Athens), but also in the areas around Athens centre.
 Such contemporary graffiti represent the feelings of the city.
 If you visit the yoga place mentioned above you will even see a huge Hanuman at the building entrance.

-If you plan to visit this mountain -and a suburb- of Athens then do arrange to go to Penteli Observsatory, which is the National Observatory of Athens.
+If you plan to visit this mountain -and a suburb- of Athens then do arrange to go to Penteli Observsatory, which is the National Observatory.
 Here is the schedule.

 Stavros Niarchos Foundation Cultural Center (SNFCC)